thc2cat/subayes/README.md

 ## Context

-Spammer uses a lot of differents subjects, sometime with wrong spelling and garbage.
+Spammer uses a lot of subjects, sometime with wrong spelling and garbage.

 Purpose of this project is a basic classifier able to detect spam from mail subjects better than grep.